HCI-Curriculum-UWMadison/CS571/policies.md

 **Late Policy:** Assignments submitted by 11:59 pm on the date of the deadline will receive full marks.
 For each assignment, 20% of the total grade for that assignment will be removed for each day that the assignment is late.
 Submissions that are 5+ days late will receive no marks.
 For each assignment, the submissions made to the GitHub Classroom repository will be pulled at 11:59 pm daily and used for grading.
 If a submission was made by the deadline, it cannot be updated unless attenuating circumstances.

-**Emergencies and Exceptions:** Inform the instructor immediately on Microsoft Teams of any crisis that preclude you from attending a class or an exam.
+**Emergencies and Exceptions:** Inform the instructor immediately of any crisis that preclude you from attending a class or an exam.

 **Special Needs:** Students with special needs should inform the instructor immediately via email so that accommodations can be made.